telerik/kendo-ui-core/docs/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

 ### Fetch from the CDN

 Kendo UI can also be fetched from a CDN instead of downloading the files.
-For more information and the CDN URLs, please see: **[Getting Started: Javascript Dependencies](http://docs.telerik.com/kendo-ui/javascript-dependencies)**
+For more information and the CDN URLs, see [Use Kendo UI CDN Services](/intro/installation/cdn-service).

 ### Fetch from NuGet